Austinkuria/attendance-system/documentation.md

 Input Design (User Interfaces)

 The QRollCall system's user interfaces were designed with a focus on usability, responsiveness, and consistent design language across the application.
-The UI implementation leverages Ant Design components with custom theming for visual consistency, enhanced with CSS-in-JS styling via Emotion and Styled Components for component-specific styling needs.
+The UI implementation leveraged Ant Design components with custom theming for visual consistency, enhanced with CSS-in-JS styling via Emotion and Styled Components for component-specific styling needs.

 1. Authentication Interfaces

 Login Interface:
 - Implemented as a card-based form with email and password inputs
-- Features role-specific login with secure password input field
+- Featured role-specific login with secure password input field
-- Provides real-time validation feedback and error handling
+- Provided real-time validation feedback and error handling
-- Includes "Remember me" functionality with localStorage persistence
+- Included "Remember me" functionality with localStorage persistence
-- Offers password reset and signup navigation links
+- Offered password reset and signup navigation links
-- Adapts responsively to screen sizes with optimized layouts for mobile devices
+- Adapted responsively to screen sizes with optimized layouts for mobile devices
-- Implements network status detection with offline mode alerts
+- Implemented network status detection with offline mode alerts

 ```jsx
 // Authentication form implementation example